Meet Your Equine Teachers

 Aida

 Aida is a quarter horse cross mare that has been a school horse pretty much her whole life.
 She has a momma-bear nature that makes her a natural teacher.
-Aida came to us out of a riding school program in Littelton, CO.
+Aida came to us out of a riding school program in Littleton, CO.
 Since joining the school horse program at Classical Horsemanship she has learned to relax and be more balanced in her work.
 She has a very sweet nature that makes her a forgiving teacher.

 Aida enjoys her job as a teacher and always takes very good care of her riders.
 Even though she is great with beginners, she isn’t affraid to show her sass and strut her stuff when a skilled rider is on her.